 What a Mini-Split Is and How It Works

-A mini-split system is made of two primary components: an outdoor compressor/condenser and an indoor air-handling device.
-They are connected by a conduit carrying the power cable, refrigerant tubing, suction tubing and a condensate drain.
+A mini-split system consists of two major components: an outdoor compressor/condenser and an indoor air-handling device.
+The two are attached by a conduit housing the power cable, refrigerant tubing, suction tubing and a condensate drain.

 Mini-Split vs. Central Air